jhideki/pywal-spicetify/README.md

 ```
 `-r` or `--reset` will delete `colors-spicetify.ini` and remove the configuration from `.config/spicetify/Themes/<theme>/colors.ini`
 ## Example Usage
 pywal-spicetify is meant to be called whenever you change wallpapers.
-Here is how it is set up with `waypaper` and with the **text** theme<br>
+Here is how it is set up with `waypaper` and the **text** theme<br>
 ```bash
 [Settings]
 language = en